SeldonIO/seldon-core/doc/source/analytics/analytics.md

   protocol: TCP
 ```

+If you configured Prometheus using Prometheus Operator as discussed above you should be set to go.
-This require us to use a following entry
+If, however, you are configuring Prometheus not using Prometheus Operator this require us to use a following entry
 ```yaml
   - source_labels: [__meta_kubernetes_pod_container_port_name]
     action: keep